Leighton-Linslade in Bloom

 The Town Council is proud to have been a participant in the annual “Anglia in Bloom” initiative for a number of years.
 The Council’s Grounds and Environmental Services team works in partnership with local volunteer groups throughout the year to make our town as attractive and colourful as possible.
 The Council funds and maintains the annual summer bedding displays, hanging baskets and planters across the town.

 The Friends of Leighton-Linslade in Bloom are a friendly, informal group of keen gardeners who have created and maintain the two beautiful community gardens in Pages Park and Linslade Recreation Ground, the drought garden on West Street and help to maintain other areas such as the beds at the North Street roundabout.
 The group holds plant stalls and creates an annual calendar to raise funds for local charities and also works in partnership with local schools and businesses.
-To find out more, please visit our Volunteering page.
+Find out more about the group’s great work and the work to establish the community gardens

 If you would like to volunteer with the Friends of Leighton-Linslade in Bloom please contact us.